itsmrgeoffrey/zoning/SPEC.md

 ## 4. Protocol Overview

-A transaction MUST NOT be executed unless all three zones complete successfully.
+A transaction MUST NOT be executed unless all required zones complete successfully.

+Authentication alone MUST NOT be treated as transactional authority.

 ---

-## 5. Zone 1 — Identity & Device Trust
+## 5. Zone 1 — Identity & Access

 ### 5.1 Purpose
-Zone 1 establishes cryptographic device identity.
+Zone 1 establishes cryptographic device identity and authenticated access.

 ### 5.2 Inputs
 - User identifier